Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 I mean, the left has done two things.

-They have they have impugned, taken pot shots, they have done everything they can to destroy the whole concept of the private sector or the nation's economy, and at the same time, they have been building up government as the greatest thing on earth.
+They have done everything they can to destroy the whole concept of the private sector or the nation's economy.

-They've even teached courses now.
+They even teach courses now.

-The Kennedy School of Government, the whole Ivy League is nothing more than a training ground for the future striped pants crowd to get out of there and know how to administer, maintain, and grow government.
+The Kennedy School of Government, the whole Ivy League, is nothing more than a training ground for the future striped pants crowd to get out of there and know how to administer, maintain, and grow government.

-Now, Trump's agenda includes in fact, let me tell you something.
+In fact, let me tell you something.

 That's not what people want.

-And these were people, Bill Kristol was one of them, David Brooks was another, who were advocating on the basis that in their view, we'd lost the argument that to continue to campaign on the idea of a smaller government was to lose.
+David Brooks was another, who were advocating on the basis that in their view, we'd lost the argument, that to continue to campaign on the idea of smaller government was to lose.

 People don't want a small government.